bkoprucu/berk/_posts/2024-06-13-Cat-sitting-short.md

 {%- include image.html url="/assets/images/posts/cat-sitting/wet_food_distribution.jpg" description="Wet food distribution.
 Pamuk eats ~70%, Kucuk ~30%" -%}

 I've put dust of Pamuk's asthma medicine pills in small glasses, shown in the picture below.
-You may pour one of it on his food.
+You may pour one glass on his food.

 {%- include image.html url="/assets/images/posts/cat-sitting/pamuk_medicine_glasses.webp" description="Pamuk's asthma medicine pill dust in each glass" -%}

-Optionally, a napkin under Pamuk's plate may help with his spilling habit.
+Optionally, a napkin or newspapar under Pamuk's plate may help with his spilling habit.

 **To allow Kucuk to eat: First Pamuk's plate under the kitchen table, while he is eating, Kücük's plate under the chair in the bedroom.**